nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-calculated.md

 Fortunately, the endpoint to get reservations already includes `CampsiteType`, so test it again to see the `totalCost` values appear in the JSON response for each reservation.

 ## Summary
 This is the end of the walk-through for Entity Framework Core.
+Before moving to the second column, do the "Up Next" Chapter on Inheritance.
 After finishing the other columns, check out the explorer chapters for this project.

+Up Next: [Inheritance](https://github.com/nashville-software-school/bangazon-inc/blob/server-side-curriculum/book-1-orientation/chapters/INHERITANCE_INTRO.md) - this is from another repo, come back to this repo to start [Loncotes County Library](./loncotes-setup.md) after finishing the inheritance chapter.

 ## 🔍 Additional Materials
 1. [Access Modifiers](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers)